-1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
-Wetlands adjacent to TNWs: acres.
-2. RPWs that flow directly or indirectly into TNWs. ☐ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: Anthracite Creek flows year round and is shown as a perennial on USGS quads. ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+2. RPWs that flow directly or indirectly into TNWs.
+Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale tributary is perennial: ear) are ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each ye jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: 100 linear feet65width (ft).
+Provide rationale indicating the seasonally: at tributary flows Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet wide.
 Other non-wetland waters: acres.
-Identify type(s) of waters: .
-3. Non-RPWs that flow directly or indirectly into TNWs.
-Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
-Data supporting this conclusion is provided at Section III.C.
-Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet width (ft).
+Identify type(s) of waters: 3.
+Non-RPWs that flow directly or indirectly into TNWs.
+Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant TNW is jurisdictional.
+Data supporting this conclusion is provided at Section III.C. nexus with a Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet, wide.
 Other non-wetland waters: acres.
-Identify type(s) of waters: .
+Identify type(s) of waters: